 OptinMonster provides you with powerful tools to control where and how your campaign appears to visitors.
 Each of your landing pages can have different types of campaigns, with different content, and exclusive offers.
 Use this guide to get started page targeting your campaigns.

-Please watch our overview video and then check out our detailed how-to steps below.
+Please watch our overview video and then check out the detailed how-to steps below.

 - WordPress Plugin – Output Settings (WordPress only)